Ternary Compression for Communication-Efficient Federated Learning: Proposed Algorithm

 \subsection{Ternary Federated Averaging}

-The two-step scheme of the proposed ternary federated averaging protocol with private data is elaborated in Fig. \ref{quan_fedworkers}.
-In general, the participating clients quantize the normalized local models and upload the thresholds, quantization factors and ternary models to the server.
+The proposed ternary federated averaging protocol is illustrated in Fig. \ref{fig:quan_fedworkers}.
+The local models are normalized and quantized during the training.
+The quantized model parameters and the quantization factors are then uploaded to the server.
 Then the server aggregates all local models to obtain the global model.
-Finally, the server quantifies the normalized global model again using fixed thresholds and pushes the quantized global model to all clients.
-The basic flow is described as follows.
+Finally, the server quantizes the global model again and sends the quantized global model back to all clients.
+The details are described below.